tollefj/ClEval/README.md

   - extract the `.tar.gz` file into a created "pretrained/allen-spanbert-large" directory.
 - Download CoreNLP
   - Follow instructions [here](https://stanfordnlp.github.io/CoreNLP/download.html)
-  - The CoreNLP server is required to run the coreference modules in the [Model Wrapper directory](.Model Wrappers)
+  - The CoreNLP server is required to run the coreference modules in the `Model Wrappers` directory.
 - Download NeuralCoref
   - For the pip version, this can be installed by:
     - `pip install neuralcoref`